 California Child Support Automation System (CCSAS) Project

 CCSAS was one of the largest information technology (IT) projects ever undertaken in California spanning seven years and totaling over $800M.
 The project called for the custom development and implementation of a new child support system in all 58 counties.
 OnCore Managing Directors held several key leadership positions including the overall lead for both development and implementation.
 In addition, OnCore staff played key roles on architecture, testing, data conversion, and reporting.
 The state-of-the-art system allowed California to meet the Federal mandate for a single, statewide system.
 Following a successful rollout, the system now supports millions of child support cases and over 10,000 users.

-CWDS is a new and innovate undertaking by the State of California to provide a new Child Welfare system using agile methodologies delivered in a modular approach leveraging open source technologies.
-OnCore is providing implementation services to support the Intake Digital Service.
-Intake is the process by which child support professionals in California’s county Child Welfare Agencies investigate allegations of child abuse, neglect, and exploitation.
+CWS-CARES is a new and innovate undertaking by the State of California to provide a new Child Welfare system using agile methodologies delivered in a modular approach leveraging open source technologies.
+OnCore is providing implementation services to support the various Digital Services to be implemented.
+The supports child welfare professionals in California’s county Child Welfare Agencies to investigate allegations of child abuse, neglect, and exploitation.
 OnCore is assisting with the deployment of the Intake service, which consists of up to 7,000 staff located across the state.
-Additionally, up to 18,000 additional Child Welfare Services staff (social workers, public health nurses, probation officers, supervisors, and support staff) access Intake information in the course of their daily work.
-OnCore is providing Implementation Management, Organizational Change Management, System Training (Design, Development, and Delivery) and Rollout/Go-Live Support services.
+Additionally, up to 18,000 additional Child Welfare Services staff (social workers, public health nurses, probation officers, supervisors, and support staff) access information in the course of their daily work.
+OnCore is providing Implementation Management, Organizational Change Management, System Training and Rollout/Go-Live Support services.